We provide a host of

 Shows potential matches between Employees and Jobs within the organization, with match scores.

-The internal mobility export provides an overview of potential matches between
+The internal mobility export provides an overview of potential matches between Employees and Jobs within the organisation, with their match score.

-Internal Mobility: Contains both the best matching Employees for each Job and the best matching Jobs for each Employee.
+It contains both the best matching Employees for each Job and the best matching Jobs for each Employee.

 Currently supported output formats are: